 In an exclusive collaboration with Phillips Auction House and One Drop, KCM produced a contemporary art charity auction for One Drop’s safe water initiatives in Latin America.
 Art for One Drop brought together leaders in the contemporary art space to raise a record breaking $8.8 million to benefit access to safe water.

-Art Projects Ibiza (API)
+Art Projects Ibiza and Lune Rouge

-In 2015, KCM Fine Arts established Art Projects Ibiza with a mission to foster creative partnerships with artists and galleries by inviting international collaborators to realize large-scale projects in Ibiza.
-Creating a platform for those both established and emerging, each initiative is artist driven and aims to produce solo summer projects in tandem with Lune Rouge.
+In 2015, KCM Fine Arts established Art Projects Ibiza and Lune Rouge spaces with a mission to foster creative partnerships with artists and galleries by inviting international collaborators to realize large-scale projects in Ibiza.
+Creating a platform for those both established and emerging, each initiative is artist driven and aims to produce solo summer projects in tandem with Lune Rouge Collection.
 Previously showing major works of Takashi Murakami (2015) and Jenny Holzer (2016), the close and personal involvement artists generate projects that can cull from and respond to the site.

 Hosting two exhibitions annually, the winter shows are solely dedicated to presenting major, institutional works from the collection such as Olafur Eliasson’s “Spherical Space”, Peter Fischli and David Weiss’ “Rat and Bear (Mobile)” and Kara Walker’s “The Sovereign Citizens Sesquicentennial Civil War Celebration”.
 Art Projects Ibiza and Lune Rouge’s summer projects open every year in June and appeal to a diverse and international audience, many of which dedicate a trip to Ibiza and Europe just to see the exhibitions.